A cavity array microscope for parallel single-atom interfacing: Methods

-The largest array size we generate has 43 modes (Fig.~\ref{fig:schematic} of the main text) with a $40\ \upmu\textrm{m} \times 45\ \upmu\textrm{m}$ footprint in the atom plane, but this is close to saturating the available field-of-view in this first generation version of the cavity array microscope.
+The largest array size in the original-generation apparatus we generate has 43 modes (Fig.~\ref{fig:schematic} of the main text) with a $40\ \upmu\textrm{m} \times 45\ \upmu\textrm{m}$ footprint in the atom plane, but this is close to saturating the available field-of-view.
 Several optics together enforce this limitation, including the limited clear aperture of the incoupling mirror and Glan-Taylor polarizer, and the field-of-view of the off-the-shelf aspheric lens.
 For results in Figs.~\ref{fig:cooperativity} and~\ref{fig:imaging} we focus on a subset of 21 modes with a $25\ \upmu\textrm{m} \times 30\ \upmu\textrm{m}$ footprint to avoid deleterious effects from edge modes on the verge of clipping (Ext.
 Data Fig.~\ref{efig:2atom}).
-These limitations are in no way fundamental, and could all be remedied with commercially available technical upgrades.
+These limitations are in no way fundamental, as we show in the next-generation cavity where we achieve an order of magnitude more modes, and where we believe the size limit is dominated by the asphere field-of-view~\cite{soper2025cavity}.

 \textit{Cooling and imaging ---} In order to cool and image atoms, we employ a pair of co-aligned, oppositely propagating beams transverse to the cavity axis in order to minimize errant scatter and backgrounds.
 Each beam is red detuned 40 MHz from the $F = 2 \rightarrow F' = 3$ transition.
 A single pass beam (co-aligned with the cooling beams) tuned on resonance with the $F = 1 \rightarrow F' = 2$ transition repumps atoms into the $F = 2$ manifold.
 See Ext.
 Data Fig.~\ref{efig:2atom}a for a schematic of the level structure and the imaging geometry.
 We compensate for magnetic field gradients with three out-of-vacuum bias coils to operate at 0 field.
 The same parameters are used for PGC/light assisted collisions to load single atoms as for fluorescence imaging.